Cambridge City F.C.: History

+Formation and early years

 The club was founded in 1908 as Cambridge Town F.C.
 (Cambridge had not been granted city status at that point) by the committee of the Cambridge St. Mary's club, and were committed to amateur sport.
 The club competed in the Southern Amateur League, developing a fierce rivalry with Ipswich Town that was evident both on and off the pitch.

 In 1912 they won the Challenge International du Nord in 1912, beating US Tourquennoise 4–1.
 The club were invited to join the newly formed Eastern Counties League in 1935, but declined the invitation and switched instead to the Spartan League.

 The resumption of football after the Second World War saw Cambridge Town continuing in the Spartan League, winning the competition 3 times between 1945 and 1950, before joining the Athenian League for the 1950–51 season.
 Cambridge was formally granted city status in April, 1951.
 Both Cambridge Town and their neighbours Abbey United applied to change their name to Cambridge City.
 Cambridge Town's application was approved because it arrived first and therefore Abbey United changed their name to Cambridge United.